Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Linear convergence of RCD in closed system

 This result could be used in the rest of this work the same way as that of Proposition~\ref{prop:ClosedConv:kLRate} for the corresponding step-size.
-This development is however omitted in this work as it is only marginal progress. \end{remark}
+This development is however omitted in this work. \end{remark}